eerkela/bertrand/docs/source/content/api/resolve_type.rst

 This resembles a callable grammar.
-In fact, it directly translates to a call to the type's :meth:`resolve() <AtomicType.resolve>` constructor, which can be customized to alter the type's behavior.
+In fact, it directly translates to a call to the type's :meth:`resolve() <AtomicType.resolve>` constructor, which can be customized to alter its behavior.
 This leaves each type free to assign its own meaning to the optional arguments and parse them accordingly.

 When a type specifier is parsed, its alias is compared against a shared :attr:`table <TypeRegistry.aliases>` representing the current